KeremArdicli/phpsetup/readme.md

    Define SRVROOT "C:/Apache24"
    ServerRoot "${SRVROOT}"
    Listen 8080  # Change if 80 is occupied
+3. Register Apache as a service by running the command as admin : `C:\Apache24\bin\httpd.exe -k install -n "Apache24"`

 ### 2. Install PHP Versions
 1. For each PHP version (8.1, 8.2, 8.3):